-Figure 4: Amplitude and Frequency Modulation on a sinusoidal signal.
+Figure 4: Amplitude and frequency modulation of a sinusoidal signal.

-These phenomena are expressed in the frequency (order) domain as a pair of side bands (upper and lower SBs).
-The spacing between the carrier frequency (BT) and the side band frequency is equal to the basic frequency of the modulating signal (in the case of bearings, shaft frequency—which is one in the order domain).
-Generally, the first adjacent SB around each bearing tone is associated to an AM component.
+These phenomena are expressed in the frequency (order) domain as a pair of sidebands (upper and lower SBs).
+The spacing between the carrier frequency (BT) and the SB frequency is the basic frequency of the modulating signal (in the case of bearings, this is the shaft frequency, which is the first order in the order domain).
+Generally, the first SB around each bearing tone is associated with an AM component.
 The AM components are associated with imperfections such as unbalance, bearing eccentricity, and shaft misalignment [29].
-Fourier analysis provides mathematic expressions for a periodic signal, AM and FM, presented by the following equations [30]:
+Fourier analysis provides the following mathematic expressions for a periodic signal, an AM signal, and a FM signal [30]: